-Little Free Library’s Kids, Community, and Cops program helps law enforcement and civic groups create positive interactions with youth.
+Little Free Library’s Kids, Community & Cops program helps law enforcement and civic groups create positive interactions with youth.

 Connecting Kids and Cops Through Book Sharing

 Little Free Library book exchanges benefit community law enforcement efforts in four ways: